This saying is commonly found in banners during the Chinese New Year to wish visitors and passerbys a peaceful and safe journey and is

 For a more literal translation of HAPPY NEW YEAR, we say:

 Xīn Nián Kuài Lè!!!!

-Chinese New Year Ornaments and Decorations
+More Chinese New Year Traditions and Celebrations